rose-phillips/be-nc-games/README.md

 You will need to create two .env files to use this repo: `.env.test` and `.env.development`.
-Into each, add `PGDATABASE=<database_name_here>`, with the correct database name for that environment.
+Into each, add `PGDATABASE=nc_games` for dev and `PGDATABASE=nc_games_test`, with the correct database name for that environment.
 Double check that these .env files are .gitignored.